 On September 10, 2014, the Barrington High School PTO held an EveningLine presentation titled, New Technology in Barrington 220 - Addressing the Parent Perspective.
 This event featured a panel of Barrington 220 technology experts and educators to discuss the digital age in the district and the technology trends that shape learning at school and at home.
 View the EveningLine presentation on YouTube.

 - Online One to World Parent Meeting (English)

 - Online Reunión de Padres del Programa One to World (en Español)

-To learn about setting up Restrictions on iPad, please download the following document:
+To learn about setting up restrictions on iPad using Screen Time, please download the document:

 Where do I find resources related to Internet safety at home?